Wall Street Playbook

 What Separates Winners from Everyone Else

-After tracking thousands of candidates through this process, three things consistently separate those who land offers from those who don't:
+After tracking thousands of candidates through this process, three things consistently separate those who land offers from those who do not:

-2. They know their technicals cold.
-Not "pretty good"—cold.
-When a VP asks you to walk through a DCF, you should be able to do it in your sleep.
-The top 100 technical questions are your bible.
+3. They have technicals and story together.
+Not "pretty good."
+When a VP asks you to walk through a DCF, you should be able to answer cleanly.
+When an associate asks why banking, your answer should sound specific, not manufactured.

-• Send 5-10 cold LinkedIn messages per week to alumni at target banks
+• Send 5-10 targeted outreach messages per week to alumni, analysts, associates, and VPs.

-• Read our complete non-target to investment banking playbook
+• Read the complete non-target to investment banking playbook.

 Key Takeaways